 Watch the Forbes interview to understand why airlines are falling behind the curve.

 Airlines had for a long time focused on operations rather than on customer.
-Of course, departing and arriving on time is essential, but now have to catch up to put the customer on the centre of their processes
+Of course, departing and arriving on time is essential, but now have to catch up to put the customer on the center of their processes

 IT systems are based on legacy software which makes it near-impossible to provide a joined-up, personalized customer experience